joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/drawing-api-example-algorithmic-visual-generator.md

 <div>

-The `doEveryFrame()` function is the heart of the application’s animation process.
+The `doEveryFrame()` function is the heart of the application's animation process.
 It is called for every frame, at a rate equal the framerate of the SWF file.
 Because the variables of the draw change slightly, this conveys the appearance of animation.